 Each spring he travels to La Paz and then on to Cochabamba to meet with Dr. Romero, a local surgeon who has dedicated his life and efforts to helping young burn victims.
 The group brings donated materials including sutures, gloves, dressings, masks, tissue expanders, etc. which we use for the operations.
 Prior to their arrival, the staff of the small burn unit advertises that they are coming.
 When they arrive, there is always a long line of prospective patients waiting for them.
 Most of the patients are victims of burn injuries that have occurred in the past.
 Some are from the immediate area and some travel to Cochabamba from the adjacent jungle.

-Cochabamba is a city at the basin of the
+Cochabamba is a city at the

 Victims of Burn Injuries